mixxxdj/manual/source/index.rst

 even if you've never DJed before.
 Mixxx is also powerful, so experienced DJs will find all the advanced features they would expect.
-You can perform with Mixxx using :term:`MIDI` and :term:`HID` controllers, CD players, vinyl turntables or even just with your computer's keyboard and mouse.
+You can perform with Mixxx using :term:`MIDI` and :term:`HID` controllers, CD players, vinyl turntables or even just your computer's keyboard and mouse.

 Table of Contents